In the largest expanse of Australian outback, you'll find the tallest wave, whitest beach and biggest outdoor gallery.

 Here, in 10,000 hectares of wildlife-rich coastal heath and long sandy beaches, you’ll find some top spots for swimming, fishing, birdwatching and back-to-nature bush camping.

 Continuing east on the South Coast Highway, you’ll reach Esperance within two hours.
 This gives you plenty of time to catch dinner, fishing from Tanker Jetty, or enjoy a sunset stroll.
+Enter town by taking the Great Ocean Drive to explore the beautiful coastline and stunning beaches.

 Just half an hour east of Esperance, in Cape Le Grand National Park, lies one of the most dazzling coastal jewels – Lucky Bay, Australia’s whitest beach.